mameta78/ugs_lossvalue_tcm_ce/README.md

-# Quantifying Recreational Value Losses of Urban Green Spaces under Extreme Heat and Humidity
+# Extreme heat and humidity reduce recreational value of urban green spaces

 ## Authors
 This repository is maintained by Kota Mameno in collaboration with Yasushi Shoji and Jiayu Wang.